 Go Ape has high rope courses and forest adventures up and down the country.

 We went along to Go Ape in the Wyre Forest to bring you this family's guide to Go Ape.

-Some high rope courses just look like a bunch of telegraph poles with ropes, swings, and nets between them.
-Not the Go Ape Tree Top Adventure.
+Some high rope courses resemble telegraph poles with ropes, swings, and nets between them.
+Not the Go Ape TreeTop Challenge.

-Each Tree Top Adventure is slightly different, but you can expect to find Zip Wires, Crossings, and Tarzan Swings.
+Each TreeTop Challenge is slightly different, but you can expect to find Zip Wires, Crossings, and Tarzan Swings.

 The Zip Wires at Go Ape are fantastic!